 Photographs taken directly from the Charles Bridge can use the beautiful statues and historical lanterns as a very interesting foreground that adds depth to the scene.
 In the eastern direction the bridge leads eyes to the Old Town Bridge Tower, while the western direction is dominated by the Lesser Town Tower Bridge and particularly the Prague Castle.
 Equally impressive results can be achieved by focusing on some of the statues and leaving the Bridge Towers out of composition (or giving them only a minor role).

 The bridge is very popular, expect a lot of people there, particularly since late morning to late night.
-One option to avoid the crowds is to be there early, dawn to sunrise is a very good time when you can only expect few other photographers.
-Another option is set up a long exposure (certainly tripod is a must then) and either blur movement of the crowds, or get rid of all the people entirely.
+One option to avoid the crowds is to be there early, dawn to sunrise is a very good time when you can only expect a few other photographers.
+Another option is to set up a long exposure (certainly a tripod is a must then) and either blur movement of the crowds, or get rid of all the people entirely.

 The right Vltava embankment is the most popular spot to photograph Charles Bridge, because the photographs can include it together with the Prague Castle.
 These two gems work very well together, the Bridge can lead eyes to the Castle, resulting in some very pleasant compositions.

 Dusk is probably the best time from this direction, since the light is already soft and both the Bridge and Castle start to be nicely illuminated by artificial lights.
 The same generally applies to Dawn up to Sunrise.
 Sunsets usually don't cast enough light to the Prague Castle, because both the Castle and Sun are in the western direction.
-Only in Winter Sun sets early enough in North-West to cast its warm evening light on the Castle.
+Only in Winter Sun sets early enough in the North-West to cast its warm evening light on the Castle.

 While spots on the left side of Vltava can't offer compositions with the Prague Castle, they are really worth checking out!
 The Charles Bridge can lead eyes to the beautiful Old Town Bridge Tower and also several more nice old buildings can be included.
-The left side has the benefit of missing massive embankment and so you can be right next to the river, which lets you to include some interesting foregrounds, like rocks or birds (most often swans), or get the perspective from below the Bridge.
+The left side has the benefit of missing a massive embankment and so you can be right next to the river, which lets you to include some interesting foregrounds, like rocks or birds (most often swans), or get the perspective from below the Bridge.